 Wound Healing

 When tissues are injured, cell division is activated to repair the damage.
-Cells near the wound site proliferate and migrate into the wound, filling the gap and restoring tissue integrity.
-This process is tightly regulated by growth factors and signaling molecules, ensuring that the wound heals properly.
+So cells near the wound site proliferate and migrate into the wound, filling the gap and restoring tissue integrity.
+This process is tightly regulated by growth factors and signaling molecules, ensuring that the wound heals properly And that's really what it comes down to..

 Organ Regeneration

 Some organisms, such as salamanders and starfish, have the remarkable ability to regenerate entire limbs or organs.
 This process involves cell division, tissue remodeling, and the formation of new structures.
-While humans have limited regenerative abilities, cell division still plays a crucial role in repairing damaged tissues and organs.
+While humans have limited regenerative abilities, cell division still makes a real difference in repairing damaged tissues and organs.

 The Significance of Cell Division in Reproduction